linuxus/conveyor-belt-deeplens/README.md

 ### Create Your Project

 1. Using your browser, open a **New Tab** for AWS DeepLens console at https://console.aws.amazon.com/deeplens/
-2. Choose Projects, then choose Create new project.
+2. Select "Projects," then select "Create new project."
-3. On the Choose project type screen
+3. On the "Choose project type screen"...
-- Choose Use a project template, then choose Object detection.
+- Select "Use a project template," then select "Object detection"

 ![](assets/projecttemplate.png)